 This post may contain affiliate links.

 It’s getting so much closer to Easter, and I am freaking out slightly at how quickly this year is going.
-Not only is it basically already Easter, but that means my wedding is getting closer and closer and well yeah.
-It’s going to be a busy year.
+Not only is it basically already Easter, but there is just so much going on!